tub78/tub78.github.com/_posts/2011-06-10-Wiki-Graph.md

 <!-- ![XXX-wg-family-bicycle-work-rev2_2011-06-10_23-23-35.png][] -->

-Recently, reflecting upon personal and community wikis, I realized that I had little insight into general patterns of linking that they followed.
+Reflecting upon personal and community wikis, I realized that I had little insight into general patterns of linking that they followed.
 This prompted a cursory expidition on Wikipedia, where I found the following quote, attributed to Vannevar Bush, 1945.

  > "Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them, ready to be dropped into the memex and there amplified." - Vannevar Bush^1